Seth-McKilla/reportaige/README.md

 ## Where is the artwork api route being used?

 You may have noticed that the api route `/api/artwork` is never called within our NextJS app.
-This endpoint is hit at 12pm local time for each city using [Slater](https://tryslater.com) cron jobs.
+This endpoint is hit at 12pm local time for each city using [GitHub action cron jobs](./.github/workflows/).
 Once the api route is hit, a Vercel deploy hook is called to rebuild the application:

 ```tsx
 // pages/api/artwork